+Entrance to the theatre museum in Parque do Monteiro-Mor

+Monteiro-Mor ⊕ Largo Júlio Castilho.
+Tel 217 567 620. ■ 3, 7, 36, 108, 701.
+M Lumiar.

+Park [ 10am-6pm Tue-Sun.

+1Jan, Easter, 1 May, 25 Dec.

+Museu Nacional do Traje

+Tel 217 567 620. [ 10am-6pm

+Tue-Sun. [ 10am-6pm Sun).

+Museu Nacional do Teatro

+Tel 217 567 410. [ 2-6pm Tue,

+10am-6pm Wed-Sun. [ 2 combined

+ticket for park & museums. [ ] Combined

+ticket for park & museums.[ ]
+Combined

+ticket for park & museums

+ticket for park & museums

+ticket for park & museums

-Entrance to the theatre museum in Parque do Monteiro-Mor Parque do Monteiro-Mor © Monteiro-Mor Park was sold to the state in 1975 and the 18th-century palace buildings were converted to museums.
+Monteiro-Mor Park was sold to the state in 1975 and the 18th-century palace buildings were converted to museums.
 The gardens are attractive and rather more romantic than the manicured box-hedge gardens so typical of Lisbon.
 Much of the land is wooded, though the area around the museums has gardens with flowering shrubs, duck ponds and tropical trees.

 The rather old-fashioned Museu Nacional do Traje (costume museum) has a vast collection of textiles, accessories and costumes worn by musicians, politicians, poets, aristocrats and soldiers.

 The Museu Nacional do Teatro has two buildings, one devoted to temporary exhibitions, the other containing a small permanent collection.
-Photographs, posters and cartoons feature famous 20th-century Portuguese actors and one section is devoted to Amália Rodrigues, the famous fado singer (see pp144-5).
-TWO GUIDED WALKS The folds and creases of Lisbon's through picturesque bairros, passing also be quite demanding on the walker.
+Photographs, posters and cartoons feature famous 20thcentury Portuguese actors and one section is devoted to Amália Rodrigues, the famous fado singer (see pp144-5).

+TWO GUIDED WALKS

+the folds and creases of Lisbon's through picturesque bairros, passing also be quite demanding on the walker.
 It is possible to plan routes that avoid most steep inclines, but such routes often miss many of the hidden treasures of the city's bairros.

-The two walks described here give a true taste of Lisbon's topography and of the rich mix of the city's lifestyles via some of the most charming neighbourhoods.
-The first walk takes you the Area-by-Area section of this book from lofty Estrela in northwest Lisbon has a walk on its Street-by-Street map. many hills demand to be the grandiose Palacio de São Bento explored on foot, yet they can (Portuguese parliament building). towards the historic centre.
+The two walks described here give a true taste of Lisbon's topography and of the rich mix of the city's lifestyles via some of the most charming neighmany hills demand to be the grandiose Palacio de São Bento explored on foot, yet they can (Portuguese parliament building). towards the historic centre.
 The second walk begins in the Baixa and leads walkers through one of the many narrow entrances into the labyrinthine alleyways of Alfama before climbing to Castelo de São Jorge for spectacular views.
-In addition to Tiled panel in these walks, each of the four central Lisbon areas of Lisbon described in CHOOSING A WALK
+In addition to these walks, each of the four areas of Lisbon described in bourhoods.
+The first walk takes you the Area-by-Area section of this book from lofty Estrela in northwest Lisbon has a walk on its Street-by-Street map.

+Tiled panel in central Lisbon

+CHOOSING A WALK

-A 45-Minute Walk Around West Central Lisbon The mainly residential Estrela neighbourhood is typical of well-to-do west Lisbon.
+A 45-Minute Walk Around West Central Lisbon

+The mainly residential Estrela neighbourhood is typical of well-to-do west Lisbon.
 The Portuguese parliament lies to the east, then the terrain rises to Praça do Príncipe Real.
 This sloping neighbourhood with its small, bustling streets and energetic nightlife is typically Lisboetan.
 On the other side of the ridge, the Jardim Botânico descends steeply towards the city centre.